michael-ortiz/aws-on-call-notifier/README.md

 ## Summary Introduction

 On-Call-Notifier is a small project will remind employees when their [On-Call](https://en.wikipedia.org/wiki/On-call) shift starts through email or text messages (SMS).
 This project is completely serverless (no need to manage or provision servers) and is hosted in AWS.
-We use AWS [CDK](https://aws.amazon.com/cdk/) to create the cloud infrastructure, and make use of [Clean Arquitecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) software design principles for the lambda code.
+We use AWS [CDK](https://aws.amazon.com/cdk/) to create the cloud infrastructure, and make use of [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) software design principles for the lambda code.

-## 🏗 The Arquitecture
+## 🏗 The Architecture